 Drug use and abuse is a major concern across college campuses in today's time.
 Albany State University continuously promotes and requires a drug free campus.
-The University actively encourages students and employees who feel they have P a g e | 67 a substance abuse problem to seek counseling and treatment.
+The University actively encourages students and employees who feel they have a substance abuse problem to seek counseling and treatment.
 The Student Counseling Department will help students, faculty, and staff seeking assistance with a substance abuse related problem.
 Those seeking such assistance are assured that professional standards of confidentiality will be upheld.